Estayparadox/Reddit-Lite/README.md

 This application provide the possibility to search topics on Reddit without being overloaded with unwanted and unseless information.

 This project has been realized with the contribution of [Thauvin Alexandre](https://github.com/alexandre-thauvin).
-This is the final result of the application, you can find the details of all the commits made [here](https://github.com/alexandre-thauvin/reddit_pulling/commits/master)
+This is the final result of the application.

 ## Demo